rails/rails/guides/source/migrations.md

 In this guide, you'll learn all about migrations including:

-* The generators you can use to create them
+* The generators you can use to create them.
-* The methods Active Record provides to manipulate your database
+* The methods Active Record provides to manipulate your database.
-* The Rake tasks that manipulate migrations and your schema
+* The Rake tasks that manipulate migrations and your schema.
-* How migrations relate to `schema.rb`
+* How migrations relate to `schema.rb`.

 --------------------------------------------------------------------------------